t-sin/ethogram/README.md

 ### Defining a relation

 A DSL for `test-forms` is TBD.
 Should it be implemented as another operator...?
-I think expectation matchers should be separated `relation`/`behavior` and be extensible.
+I think expectation matchers should be separated from `relation`/`behavior` and be extensible.

 ```lisp
 (relation "for an integer, it returns t"